xonde/DevOps-Course-Workshop-Module-12-Learners/MigrateToIaC/instructions.md

 }
 ```

-If you run `terraform plan` now Terraform will error rather than offering to delete your database.
+If you run `terraform plan` now, after changing the database name, Terraform will error rather than offering to delete your database.

 > If you remove the `prevent_destroy` directive from the configuration you'll be able to delete the resource again.
 That means if you remove the `azurerm_sql_database` resource completely Terraform will still try and destroy it.